SAM and HD domain containing deoxynucleoside triphosphate triphosphohydrolase 1

 The SAMHD1 gene provides instructions for making a protein whose function is not well understood.
 The SAMHD1 protein is believed to be involved in the immune system, including the inflammatory process and response to viral infections.

-The SAMHD1 gene is located on chromosome 20 between the short (p) arm at the end (terminus) of the arm and the long (q) arm at position 12.
+Cytogenetic Location: 20pter-q12, which is on chromosome 20 between the short (p) arm at the end (terminus) of the arm and the long (q) arm at position 12

 Molecular Location: base pairs 36,890,882 to 36,951,843 on chromosome 20 (Homo sapiens Annotation Release 108, GRCh38.p7) (NCBI)

 - monocyte protein 5